-8.5 x 11 and 11 x 14 laser printing, color laser, and color plotting are available from all the LRC workstations.
+8.5 x 11 black/white laser printing and color plotting are available from all the LRC workstations.
 Each student receives a printing quota $40 each semester.
 Regular black/white laser printing costs .06 per page and color plotting costs .25 per sq ft.
+Color laser printing is no longer available under this quota system.
 The printers located in the LRC are automatically configured for all users so in most cases you do not need to add a printer.

 What software is available in the Lab?

 Microsoft Office 2013, Bentley Microstation XM, AutoCAD 2017, Revit 2017, ArcGIS v10.4, Adobe Acrobat X, Matlab, MathCAD, MS Visual Studio .NET 2008, and Intel Visual FORTRAN are just a few of the applications installed on the lab machines.
 A complete list can be viewed on the LRC website.
 The University of Texas at Austin has a campus-wide MathWorks Total Academic Headcount (TAH) site license for the usage of MATLAB, Simulink, and 23 companion toolboxes, effective January 1, 2013.
 Under TAH there is campus-wide access on university-owned computers by all faculty, staff, and students.
 Faculty and academic staff are also entitled to install TAH software on their personally-owned computers.
 Students are expressly prohibited from installing TAH software on their personally-owned computers.
 However, students who are university employees (e.g., teaching assistant, graduate research assistant) are considered academic staff and are allowed to install TAH on their personally-owned computers.
 Email Danny Quiroz for instructions on how to obtain Matlab for your computer/laptop.